aley-1998/algorithm-np-problem/README.md

 ## Description

-Given list of bank locations, how much money each one holds and the time it would take to rob each one, you need to apply your hard-won algorithm knowledge to make as much profit as possible! _I bet you didn't think that data science could be this profitable!_
+Given list of bank locations, how much money each one holds and the time it would take to rob each one, you need to apply your hard-won algorithm knowledge to make as much profit as possible.

 You will design and write a solution to an NP-Had algorithm to this problem